 3: Start launching highest potential ideas first, and progress through the list.

 Once you have determined the improvement ideas that will likely have biggest impact and easiest to implement, start launching the ideas one at time.
 You will often need to get your website designer and developer to help create the visuals and code.
 Don’t forget to get help from the marketing team to help you writing better headlines, wording and call-to-actions too.

 For each improvement you launch, monitor the impact on your key metrics in your Google Analytics reports, both for the page you are trying to improve (lower exit rate and higher conversion rate) and for your website as a whole (increased website conversion rate and improved shopping cart/signup abandonment rates).

 Ideally you should A/B test a few variations for each improvement idea as this helps you experiment and find the best performing variation for your ideas.
 For low traffic pages this A/B testing may not be possible though – this guide will help you if you low traffic.

 After you have launched about 5 improvements to your website, you should start to see some great impact on increased conversion rates, sales or leads.
 Don’t stop there though, keep working through the list until you have launched all of the ideas you created.

 Using Hotjar and this guide should really help improve your website sales or leads, and ideally you should repeat this improvement process at least one a year on your website, and definitely when you have just changed major elements on your website.

-Now over to you – have you started using Hotjar on your website yet?
-Had any great success using it so far?
+Now over to you – have you started using Hotjar yet?
+What is your favorite tool to gain insights?